LabanSkollerDefensify/win32/desktop-src/AD/access-control-and-read-operations.md

 # Access Control and Read Operations

 Security is an implicit filter for searching, enumerating containers, or reading properties.
-If you do not have the necessary access rights, attempts to list objects or read properties can fail with the following error codes even thought the object or property exists:
+If you do not have the necessary access rights, attempts to list objects or read properties can fail with the following error codes even though the object or property exists:

 -   **E\_ADS\_INVALID\_DOMAIN\_OBJECT**
 -   **E\_ADS\_PROPERTY\_NOT\_SUPPORTED**